roman808080/CopyFile/docs/deployment_with_conan.md

 The documentation above shows the behaviour for the conan2 which is slightly different from the behaviour of the first version.
 The first version generates the profile automatically when `conan install` is run.
 It is not a desirable behaviour because by default it generates a profile with an old abi.

-Here example how it looks:
+Here is an example how it looks:

 ![image of a default profile creation](images/conan-install-generates-default-profile.jpg "Output of the profile creation command.")